 With Coronavirus we had to make a tough decision, and move all our lesson on line.
 Challenging at first, we are now able to offer a range of tuition to a much wider audience.

 However, its not just music lessons that Chris and Laura are involved in!
 Learning an instrument can be just the first step to a lifetime of music, and both are keen practicing musicians, most particularly involved in forming the award winning Phoenix Concert Band of which Chris is Musical Director.

 We set up the school to provide affordable music lessons for those looking to learn in an environment that pupils would be familiar with from their regular schools.

 Our aim is continually improve the teaching given by regularly inviting feedback from pupils and parents, observing lessons and updating teaching methods.

-Times are uncertain, especially with the spectre of Brexit hanging over us.
-However, until we have a clearer idea of the future, we shall be continuing the work we have been undertaking for the last 10 years.
+Times are uncertain, especially with the spectre of coronavirus and Brexit hanging over us.
+However, by moving on line we are continuing the work we have been undertaking since 2006.